Mreg38/CIT114_Fall2021/Week 07 notes.md

 #### Virtual Private Networks

+VPN stands for Virtual Private Network.
+This technology allows a user to connect one remote private network to a seperate remote private network through a secure virtual tunnel over the public internet.

+There are multiple ways to create this kind of network connection.
+You can connect your Amazon VPC to remote networks and users using the following VPN connectivity options.

 |VPN connectivity option|Description|
 |---|---|
 |AWS Site-to-Site VPN|You can create an IPsec VPN connection between your VPC and your remote network.
 On the AWS side of the Site-to-Site VPN connection, a virtual private gateway or transit gateway provides two VPN endpoints (tunnels) for automatic failover.
 You configure your customer gateway device on the remote side of the Site-to-Site VPN connection.|